arachne-framework/aristotle/readme.md

 ### Running Queries

 To run a query, use the `arachne.aristotle.query/run` function.
-This function takes an (optional) binding vector, a query, a model, and (optionally) a map of variable bindings which serve as query inputs.
+This function takes an (optional) binding vector, a query, a graph, and (optionally) a map of variable bindings which serve as query inputs.

 If a binding vector is given, results will be returned as a set of tuples, one for each unique binding of the variables in the binding vector.